ripienaar/free-for-dev/README.md

   * [WaiverStevie.com](https://waiverstevie.com) - Electronic Signature platform with a REST API.
 Receive notifications with webhooks.
 Free plan watermarks signed documents, but allows unlimited envelopes + signatures.
   * [Wufoo](https://www.wufoo.com/) - Quick forms to use on websites.
 Free plan has a limit of 100 submissions each month.
   * [Web3Forms](https://web3forms.com) - Contact forms for Static & JAMStack Websites without writing backend code.
 Free plan allows Unlimited Forms, Unlimited Domains & 250 Submissions per month.
-  * [Zoho Forms](https://www.zoho.com/forms/) - with 40+ field types, customizable themes, situation-specific templates, and a simple user interface, helps you create beautiful, functional forms for all your needs
+  * [Zoho Forms](https://www.zoho.com/forms/) - with 40+ field types, customizable themes, situation-specific templates, and a simple user interface, helps you create beautiful, functional forms for all your needs.
+  * [Tripetto](https://tripetto.app/) - lets you easily create forms and surveys that are really smart.
+They can be served as shareable links or even self-hosted.

 ## CDN and Protection